dannyhope/uxbrighton/_posts/2016-03-08-Personalisation-the-Experience.md

 The Student Room Group have invested in some exciting new data and personalisation technologies, and it is up to Steve to ensure these are used effectively to give their students the best possible experience.
 Steve’s end goal is to build a single view of the customer to deliver true one to one personalisation across all touchpoints including web, email and mobile apps.

-He'll be drawing on his own real world examples, including his time with TUI UK&I, where he was responsible for growing eCRM revenue from £100m to well over half a billion.
+He drew on his own real world examples, including his time with TUI UK&I, where he was responsible for growing eCRM revenue from £100m to well over half a billion.
 During his time working for the Thomson and First Choice holidays head office, Steve was responsible for cutting edge behavioural targeting programs that were rolled out across Europe, and looks to continue his success at TSR.

-This presentation will focus on personalisation as a platform to drive a joined up customer experience across platforms such as website, CRM etc. to drive customer engagement and satisfaction.
+This presentation focussed on personalisation as a platform to drive a joined up customer experience across platforms such as website, CRM etc. to drive customer engagement and satisfaction.

 Steve is the Winner of multiple data marketing awards, including the Grand Prix at the Marketing Week Data Strategy awards.
 He is currently Data Marketing Manager at <a href="http://www.thestudentroom.co.uk/">The Student Room Group</a>.